 - The most common types of non-fault accidents.

-- No win no fee non-fault accident claims.
+- No Win No Fee non-fault accident claims.

 - Why choose us as your claims service for your non-fault accident claim?

 In this guide, we will take a look at how to actually start making a compensation claim for a non-fault accident.
-We cover the effects the accident will likely have on your own insurance and no claims bonus, and we also cover what you can claim for, and how much.
+We cover the effects the accident will likely have on your own insurance plus the no claims bonus, and we also cover what you can claim for, and how much.

 We will also explain what to do if you have had a non-fault accident, and how to go about starting a compensation claim.
-Finally, we will give an overview of our No Win No Fee non fault accident management and claims service that you can use to win you the highest amount of compensation possible.
+Finally, we will give an overview of our No Win No Fee non-fault accident management and claims service that you can use to win you the highest amount of compensation possible.

 In a non-fault accident, the innocence of the victim is irrefutable, and they will shoulder none of the responsibility for the accident happening.
 They are the injured party and will seek to claim compensation for the non-fault accident against the party which did cause it.

-If you are unfortunate enough to be involved in a non fault accident what to do after the accident is a major consideration.
-If you intend to make a non fault car accident claim and seek non fault accident compensation, you need to ensure that it is plainly obvious that the accident was not our fault.
+If you are unfortunate enough to be involved in a non-fault accident what to do after the accident is a major consideration.
+If you intend to make a non-fault car accident claim and seek non-fault accident compensation, you need to ensure that it is plainly obvious that the accident was not our fault.
 Below is a list of possible actions you could take following a non-fault road traffic accident:

 - Take down all the details of the vehicles involved in the accident.
 Get the number plate, the drivers contact details and the number of their driving license if possible.
 Take photos of these using your phone if you can, to make sure that they are accurate.